 status commands, the

-client would fail to detect this and command output would be
+client failed to detect this and command output would be

-When invoked to start multiple server instances, mysqld_multi sometimes would fail to start them all due to not changing location into the base directory for each instance.
+When invoked to start multiple server instances, mysqld_multi sometimes failed to start them all due to not changing location into the base directory for each instance.
 (Bug #36654)

 InnoDB recovery could hang due to redo

 logging of doublewrite buffer pages.

 literal instances of nm and